callumjgill/Bib-to-Html-Convertor/README.md

 Motivation
 ----------
 The idea for this app came from me trying to find a dedicated .bib to .html convertor and only finding programs which dealt with specific .bib files and not a general case.
 I needed to make a website for one of my university modules and a bibliography had to be included.
 I didn't really want to write out the entirety of the references in my html files but I was constrained for time so I had to do it that way.
 I hope that this simple app allows someone else in the same position as I was to easily transfer the contents of their bib files into html code.
-Maybe I'm just lazy but I thought it would be useful and a fun project to work on.

 I'm not a computer science student, I study Theoretical Physics but have a keen interest in software development and programming.